iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Convex Projection is L1 Lipschitz.md

 $$

 and this loop back to the claim that is stated at the start of the proof.
 Theorem is proved.

+**Remarks**:

+This theorem shows that, a projection operator is also a Nonexpansive operator, see [[../Operators Theory/Firmly Nonexpansive Operators]] for more details about this class of operators.